-MIRIAM G. KOSOWSKY, J.D., is an attorney-mediator who has been mediating exclusively for over ten years and an attorney for over twenty five years.Before becoming the principal of MediationSaves she worked for Diane Neumann and Associates.
-Miriam has mediated in courts in Middlesex, Norfolk, Suffolk and Essex Counties.
-Before focusing exclusively on domestic relations Miriam's private mediation practice included a wide array of civil disputes, such as child custody, contract, property, and labor disputes.
+MIRIAM G. KOSOWSKY, J.D., is an attorney-mediator with over twenty five years of experience and an exclusive mediation practice for over ten years.
+She has been certified by the Massachusetts Council on Family Mediation.
+Before becoming the principal of MediationSaves, she worked for Diane Neumann and Associates as a divorce and family mediator.
+Miriam has mediated in courts in Middlesex, Norfolk, Suffolk, and Essex Counties.
+Prior to focusing exclusively on domestic relations, Miriam's private mediation practice included a wide array of civil cases, such as contract, property, and labor disputes.

 Miriam was an attorney at Sullivan & Worcester LLP in Boston, MA, where she litigated, negotiated, and settled business, contractual and tort disputes for US and international private and corporate clients.
 Through her pro bono representation of families at the Catholic Charities Bureau, she worked to protect families and children.
 Miriam is a former assistant district attorney for the Norfolk County District Attorney’s office, and received extensive training in domestic violence, as well as custody disputes.